 10. Drunk Elephant Virgin Marula Oil

 Alternatively, sometimes a simple face oil is all you need to lock in and restore moisture levels.
 I use these more when my skin is on the dry side, rather than the dehydrated one, and I love the glow they offer.
-My favourite is any type of Marula oil for its soothing, moisturising, antimicrobial, antioxidant properties, including Drunk Elephant’s Virgin Marula luxury Facial Oil, or The Ordinary’s impressively affordable 100 % Cold-Pressed Virgin Marula Oil.
+My favourite is any type of Marula oil for its soothing, moisturising, antimicrobial, and antioxidant properties, including Drunk Elephant’s Virgin Marula Luxury Facial Oil, or The Ordinary’s impressively affordable 100% Cold-Pressed Virgin Marula Oil.

 Bonus Round: The Cleansers